delos/cusp-encounters/README.md

 git submodule init
 git submodule update
 ```
-Afterwards you should exectue the following short shell script.
+Afterwards you should execute the following short shell script.
 You may want to check the contents and execute things line by line.
 If something does not work, some of the comments might help you.
 ```
 ./init.sh
 ```